 "Our members will take direct action to such discriminatory lending practices by these banks," Pratt added.

-Bank of America declined to comment.
+Citigroup and Bank of America declined to comment.

 Charles Adcox, a member of GOA, has stopped accepting Citi and Bank of America credit cards at his Missouri gun shop Black River Armory in response to their new policy.

 "My more loyal customers don't mind paying in cash.
 Some even wish to drop their credit-card companies for gun-friendly alternatives," Adcox told Reuters.

 The NRA is running an advertisement campaign criticizing Citi and Bank of America online, adding that Citi may be encouraging retailers to violate anti-discrimination laws.